 Project/Program Lifecycles: Demand Management Variations

-These Demand Management or Project Management Lifecycle (PLM) variations can be viewed as a hierarchy within a single, unified enterprise context.
-Specifically, unified context allows for the application of a common semantic foundation which in turn allows for the coordination of all related data within a single PLM repository.
-PLM supports active working processes and capabilities already familiar to those practitioners of various PLMs.
+These demand management or project lifecycle management (PLM, Project/Program Lifecycle Management, [AU: what does this acronym stand for?
+Change OK?]) variations can be viewed as a hierarchy within a single, unified enterprise context.
+Specifically, unified context allows for the application of a common semantic foundation, which in turn allows for the coordination of all related data within a single PLM repository.
+PLM supports active working processes and capabilities already familiar to practitioners of various PLMs.

-As the hierarchy (Figure 1.3) is examined a little closer, some obvious conclusions arise.
+As the hierarchy (see Figure 1.3) is examined a little more closely, some obvious conclusions arise.
 Products, systems, or even services can be viewed more or less synonymously as capabilities.
 A project might consist of one or more capabilities (or capability modules).
 A portfolio might consist of multiple projects, multiple products/systems, or a mix of both.
-This allows for the ability to group all of these elements together and maintain the relationships between them either through reporting chains, requirements or departmental situations.
+This hierarchy allows for the ability to group all of these elements together and maintain the relationships between them through reporting chains, requirements, or departmental situations.

+Figure 1.3 Demand Hierarchy

+Source: Advisicon [01-03-demandHierarchy.eps]

 Demand derives from written, verbal, or assumed requirements.
 Requirements represent the information between consumer and producer, between management and developers, and between planning and execution.
 Visibility emerges by leveraging a lifecycle framework that integrates all of those interests and participants.

 PLM enables instant visibility and reconciliation of the many seemingly diverse program elements that exist across a complex enterprise.
-This usually occurs through visual tracking and automated reports, which illustrate the potential issues and interdependent relationships between requirements and other program elements.
-No matter how many systems or component/vendor organizations are involved, if there is a centralized single-instance PLM framework, then the various processes and lifecycles associated with an enterprise can be holistically tracked and managed.
+This visibility usually occurs through visual tracking and automated reports, which illustrate the potential issues and interdependent relationships between requirements and other program elements.
+No matter how many systems or component/vendor organizations are involved, if there is a centralized single-instance PLM framework, the various processes and lifecycles associated with an enterprise can be holistically tracked and managed.

-Consolidating all of these processes and data centrally eliminates the single most critical problem facing PMOs today which is the ability to both see the big picture and drill down to specific details in an automated fashion.
-Today’s PMOs are essentially integrated on the fly and are top heavy with manual processes.
+Consolidating all of these processes and data centrally eliminates the single most critical problem facing PMOs today: the ability both to see the big picture and to drill down to specific details in an automated fashion.
+Today’s PMOs are essentially integrated on the fly and are top-heavy with manual processes.

-Figure 1.3: Demand Hierarchy (Source: Advisicon) [01-03-demandHierarchy.eps]

 The key to PLM is to understand that the PMO runs on information.
-That information must be easily accessible, transportable, translatable and available directly to the decision-makers without going through layers of expert interpretation first.
-This doesn’t mean that other people don’t add value to the information, there will always be a need for diverse input, views and skills in the PMO.
+That information must be easily accessible, transportable, and translatable and available directly to decision makers without going through layers of expert interpretation first.
+This doesn’t mean that other people don’t add value to the information; there will always be a need for diverse input, views, and skills in the PMO.

-The Significance of Portfolio Management and Demand Management in Today’s Evolving Market
+Significance of Portfolio Management and Demand Management in Today’s Evolving Market

-If you have ever worked in an organization, time to market or the constant pressure to start new projects and complete existing initiatives has created an imbalance of resource capability, availability and a high risk.
-This disconnect, between those who are doing the work and the visibility at the executive level of what is getting done creates a significant need for bridging the technical or reporting gap.
-In the defense of senior management, they have heard for years from resource managers and work teams that they are overworked, yet the resources always seem to deliver.
+If you have ever worked in an organization, you understand that time to market or the constant pressure to start new projects and complete existing initiatives creates imbalances of resource capability and availability and high risk.
+There exists a significant need to bridge the technical or reporting gap that is present between those who are doing the work and what those at the executive level believe is getting done.[AU: verify that this is stated correctly] In defense of senior management, they have heard for years from resource managers and work teams that they are overworked, yet the resources always seem to deliver.

-This is compounded as new work is approved or in many cases the annual portfolio selection process approves and moves work into the business system without the visibility to see what the impact is on the existing resources or projects.
+This communication gap is compounded as new work is approved.
+In many cases, the annual portfolio selection process approves and moves work into the business system without the visibility[AU: who doesn’t have visibility?] to see what impact it will have on existing resources or projects.